-In December 2004 Council passed a resolution which stated that, in order to ensure a separation between those who set Council policy/strategy and those that make decisions in relation to allegations about fitness to practise,

-Council members no longer chair fitness to practise panels.
-We are now recruiting partners to chair fitness to practise panels.
+In December 2004 Council passed a resolution which stated that, in order to ensure a separation between those who set Council policy/strategy and those who make decisions in relation to allegations about Fitness to Practise, Council members no longer chair Fitness to Practise panels.
+We are now recruiting partners to chair Fitness to Practise panels.